leesoh/yams/README.md

+# Project Abandoned
+While working through YAMS, I discovered Ansible Galaxy.
+This does essentially what YAMS aimed to do, but with the full force of RedHat behind it.
+I've moved most of the roles [there](https://galaxy.ansible.com/list#/roles?page=1&page_size=10&users=leesoh) but will be leaving this project up for the time being.

 # YAMS Framework
 Welcome to Yet Another Modular Security Framework.
 YAMS is a collection of Ansible roles, some hacky scripts, and a large amount of standing on the shoulders of giants.